davegutz/myStateOfCharge/SOC_Particle/README.md

     pull from GitHub repository changes just made on desktop compile
     flash to target 'soc0'
-    be sure to build OS and flash OS too the first time
+    be sure to build OS and flash OS too; the first time

 View results
   pycharm